-The government has announced several major changes being implemented over the next few years that landlords need to be aware of including how landlords will need to file their taxes and changes to the required energy efficiency of a rental.
+The government has announced several major changes being implemented over the next few years that landlords need to be aware of.
+These changes include how landlords will need to manage their finances and file their taxes as well as fundamental changes to regulations around energy efficiency.

 In order for landlords to prepare in good time to minimise the financial and managerial impact that these coming changes will have on their rental business, they need to become familiar with and form a strategy to address them.

-In our upcoming series of articles, we will discuss each of these topics in greater detail as well as how you as a landlord can best prepare to face the industry changes and associated challenges.
+In this ongoing series of articles, we discuss each of these topics in greater detail as well as how you as a landlord can best prepare to face the industry changes and associated challenges.

 One of the most major changes that landlords need to be aware of at this time is MakeTax Digital.
 This is the HMRC’s initiative to optimise tax returns by digitising the entire flow.
 There are two key things you need to know about the MTD scheme.

 The first is that this change is coming into effect for landlords and sole traders with an income of above £10,000 in April 2024.

 The second is exactly what this means for you as a landlord.
 The primary takeaway is that you will need to use approved software to digitally submit your tax returns on a quarterly basis.